 1. PBL Media Ltd

-In 2006, an Ansarada Data Room was used to facilitate the $5 billion recapitalisation of James Packer’s company, PBL Media Limited.
+In 2006, an Ansarada Data Room was used to facilitate the $5 billion recapitalization of James Packer’s company, PBL Media Limited.
 The deal saw the media giant sell half of its media assets, including the Nine television network, to private equity investors.
-The move allowed the company to ‘bankroll its ambitions in gaming and capitalise on the federal government’s changes to media ownership laws’ (Australian Financial Review).
+The move allowed the company to ‘bankroll its ambitions in gaming and capitalize on the federal government’s changes to media ownership laws’ (Australian Financial Review).

 2. Westpac and St. George